kakarot11/Classification/README.md

-# Classification
+# Classification with multiple models.

-Multiple models for binary classification and checking the accuracy with each model.
+# Dataset
+-